fullstackedorg/workspace/docs/Develop/Network.md

       MONGO_INITDB_ROOT_PASSWORD: password
 ```

-Now I can connect to the mongo instance at the service name : **mongo**
+Now you can connect to the mongo instance at the service name : **mongo**

 ```ts
 import {MongoClient} from 'mongodb';